NUS-Project-SaBai/BackEnd/documentation/components-records-FileForm/upload-get.md

 ### Overview
 - **Description**:
-  Returns file information grouped by patient in an Upload envelope format.
+  Returns file information grouped by patient.
 Can filter by patient_pk and deleted status.
 - **HTTP Method**:
   GET